-1. A consumer-direction orientation comprising of employer rules and labor laws;

-2. IRS forms for employer and employee;

-3. Background and registry checks and age verification on all interested employees;
+- 1. A consumer-direction orientation comprising of employer rules and labor laws; - 2.
+IRS forms for employer and employee; - 3.
+Background and registry checks and age verification on all interested employees;

-4. Budget analysis based on negotiated hiring rates;

-5. Expenditure reports to manage budget; and

-6. Payroll to include tax withholding.

-This entity provides customer service support to the waiver participant.

-b.
-Participant Direction Opportunities.
-Specify the participant direction opportunities that are available in the waiver.
-Select one:

-Participant: Employer Authority.
-As specified in Appendix E-2, Item a, the participant (or the participant's representative) has decision-making authority over workers who provide waiver services.
+Budget analysis based on negotiated hiring rates; Expenditure reports to manage budget; and Payroll to include tax withholding. s entity provides customer service support to the waiver participant.
+Appendi x E: Participant Direction of Services E-1: Overview (2 of 13) ticipant Direction Opportunities.
+Specify the participant direction opportunities that are available in the waiver. ct one : 0 Participant: Employer Authority.
+As specified in Appendix E-2, Item a , the participant (or the participant's representative) has decision-making authority over workers who provide waiver services.
 The participant may function as the common law employer or the co-employer of workers.
 Supports and protections are available for participants who exercise this authority.

-Participant: Budget Authority.
-As specified in Appendix E-2, Item b, the participant (or the participant's representative) has decision-making authority over a budget for waiver services.
-Supports and protections are available for participants who have authority over a budget.

-Both Authorities.
-The waiver provides for both participant direction opportunities as specified in Appendix E-2.
-Supports and protections are available for participants who exercise these authorities.

-c.
-Availability of Participant Direction by Type of Living Arrangement.
-Check each that applies:

-Participant direction opportunities are available to participants who live in their own private residence or the home of a family member.
+0 Participant: Budget Authority.
+As specified in Appendix E-2, Item b , the participant (or the participant's representative) has decision-making authority over a budget for waiver services.
+Supports and protections are available for participants who have authority over a budget. • Both Authorities.
+The waiver provides for both participant direction opportunities as specified in Appendix E-2 .
+Supports and protections are available for participants who exercise these authorities. c.
+Ava ilability of Participant Direction by Type of Living Arrangement.
+Check each that applies: × Participant direction opportunities are available to participants who live in their own private residence or the home of a family member.
 Participant direction opportunities are available to individuals who reside in other living arrangements where services (regardless of funding source) are furnished to fewer than four persons unrelated to the proprietor.

-The participant direction opportunities are available to persons in the following other living arrangements d.
-Election of Participant Direction.
-Election of participant direction is subject to the following policy (select one):
+The participant direction opportunities are available to persons in the following other living arrangements Specify these living arrangements: A a d: Ex Ex Doutisin and Direction of Convisor Appendi x E: Participant Direction of Services E-1: Overview (3 of 13) d.
+Elec etion of Participant Direction.
+Election of participant direction is subject to the following policy (select one): O Waiver is designed to support only individuals who want to direct their services.

-Specify these living arrangements:

-Waiver is designed to support only individuals who want to direct their services.

 The waiver is designed to afford every participant (or the participant's representative) the opportunity to elect to direct waiver services.
 Alternate service delivery methods are available for participants who decide not to direct their services.

-The waiver is designed to offer participants (or their representatives) the opportunity to direct some or all of their services, subject to the following criteria specified by the state.
+O The waiver is designed to offer participants (or their representatives) the opportunity to direct some or all of their services, subject to the following criteria specified by the state.
 Alternate service delivery methods are available for participants who decide not to direct their services or do not meet the criteria.

-Specify the criteria
+Specify the criteria e.

-e.
 Information Furnished to Participant.
 Specify: (a) the information about participant direction opportunities (e.g., the benefits of participant direction, participant responsibilities, and potential liabilities) that is provided to the participant (or the participant's representative) to inform decision-making concerning the election of participant direction; (b) the entity or entities responsible for furnishing this information; and, (c) how and when this information is provided on a timely basis.